The Concept of Double Jeopardy: Background and History

 One Crime Committed in Several States

 If a criminal defendant commits a single crime that crosses state lines, the law treats their actions as two separate offenses.
 Thus, both states can prosecute the defendant.
-These prosecutions do not violate the prohibition against double jeopardy because the states are technically separate sovereigns.
-This is known as the dual sovereignty doctrine.

-- Your right to a fair trial
+- Your constitutional rights, including your right to a fair trial

 - Federal law and state law regarding successive prosecutions